lazy-fortran/.github/profile/README.md

 ## Architecture Overview

-The *lazy fortran* toolchain splits work across three packages—fortfront, fluff, fortrun, fortc, and fortad — each focused on a clear purpose.
+The *lazy fortran* toolchain splits work across several packages: fortfront, fluff, fortc, fortad, fortrun, and fortnb — each focused on a clear purpose.
 This keeps code organized, dependencies minimal, and interfaces straightforward.

 ---